Super-Guesser/profile/Faith/README.md

 - do: pwn
 - twitter: https://twitter.com/farazsth98
 - github: https://github.com/farazsth98
-- info: Security researcher hunting for browser and kernel 0-days.
-Wants to become a crypto god like rkm and rbtree one day
+- info: Security researcher hunting for browser and kernel 0days.
+Part of the rbtree and rkm fan club